 Department of English faculty members bring a Christian perspective to the exploration of written culture.
 They are also accomplished in their fields, prolific researchers as well as dedicated professors.
 The department’s areas of research are diverse and varied, and relevant to contemporary concerns in literary analysis.

 Lovers of language can follow their passion through study abroad, which offers exciting cultural adventures along with the opportunity to elevate language skills to a new level.
-Or, participate in the London Semester, and explore British literature in its historical context.
+For example, students participating in the London Semester can explore British literature in its actual historical context.

 Participate in Psi Zeta, the Mississippi College chapter of Sigma Tau Delta, a professional English fellowship.
 Psi Zeta works to advance scholarship in English, and supports the national organization’s goals of promoting written expression, encouraging worthwhile reading and fostering a spirit of fellowship among English students.

 Help produce the Arrowhead, a student-published literary magazine with stories, poems, photos, and articles written by students, alumni and faculty members.

 Our alumni have gone on to graduate school at Harvard University, Vanderbilt University, Alabama University, Wake Forest University, Temple University, Baylor, Tennessee, LSU, University of Maryland, Savannah College of Arts and Design, and others.
 They are teaching at colleges and universities throughout the nation, and enjoying successful careers in publishing, public relations, and education.